manyrandomthings/minitweaks/README.md

   * Must be a positive number

 ## protectionStacking
-Allows all the different protection types to stack on the same piece of armor
+Allows all the different protection types to stack on the same piece of armor, like 1.14 to 1.14.2
 * Type: `boolean`
 * Default value: `false`
 * Required options: `true`, `false`
 * Categories: `minitweaks`, `enchantment`, `survival`
-* Additional notes:
-  * Like enchanting from 1.14-1.14.2

 ## quickHarvesting
 Right click crops with a hoe to harvest and replant